KatrixReloaded/SoliditySecurityNotes/EVM_NOTES.md

 ## Assembly with Huff and Yul

 Huff and Yul are low-level languages for writing smart contracts.
 They can be used to make code insanely optimized for gas.

+- Everything costs gas.
+Solidity automatically identifies which variable goes in memory and which variable goes in storage.
+    - Storing in memory(`MSTORE`) costs a minimum of 3 gas while storing in storage(`SSTORE`) costs a minimum of 100 gas.
+    - Adding two values from stack (`ADD`) takes 3 gas.
+It takes two values, a(eg., `PUSH1 0x01`) and b(eg., `PUSH1 0x03`), from stack and returns the sum of the two(eg., `PUSH1 0x04`).
+It will only add the two values at the top of the stack.
+    - `PUSH<number>` adds a value to the stack.
+The `<number>` defines the number of bytes of the data. `PUSH0` pushes 0 to the stack.
+    - `CALLDATALOAD` loads the first 32 bytes of calldata
+    - `SHR` shifts a 32-byte value to the right by the amount of bits specified
+    - `JUMPI` jumps to a destination program counter if a condition is met

+### Huff
+- Commands-
+    - `huffc <file-location>` - To compile the code
+    - `huffc <file-location> -b` - To compile the code and get the bytecode of the smart contract
+    - `huffc <file-location> --bin-runtime` - To compile the code and get the runtime bytecode